davidpallmann/hashnode-backups/cl0odpb650194twnvhmuz9n45.md

     The page that follows will show your configured-but-not-yet-uploaded hello-graviton function.

 6. Take note of the role that was automatically generated for the function.
-You can find this on the Configuration tab, Permissions section in the Execution role pane.
+You can find this on the Configuration tab, Permissions section in the Execution role panel.

     ![02-create-lambda-02.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1647111722944/a3-DHHW3r.png)